AIceDog/Image-Analysis/Connected Components Label Group Work/README.md

-# Connected Components Labeling for Image Analysis
+# Connected Components Labeling For Image Analysis

 ## About This Project